(863) 422-7102 cfauctions@yahoo.com

 What are the types of vehicle titles in the state of Florida?

-In the state of Florida, there are several types of vehicle titles that denote the legal status and history of a vehicle.
+In the state of Florida, there are nine types of vehicle titles that denote the legal status and history of a vehicle.

 It’s important to note that title types and regulations may be subject to change, and new types of titles may be introduced.